From engineering to data-driven solutions

 Brands in the aerospace sector will need to put a new spin on the ‘innovation’ narrative and how customers are engaged.
 However, owning the ‘innovation’ agenda is becoming a challenge.
 Here’s why.

-Here, think Elon Musk, Jeff Bezos or Richard Branson.
-These visionaries and media darlings, with their zealous followers, are capturing the headlines and hacking the innovation narrative.
+However, owning the innovation narrative is no longer a given.
+Think of the media and public attention that Elon Musk, Jeff Bezos or Richard Branson garner.
+These visionaries, and media darlings, with their zealous followers, are capturing the headlines and hacking the innovation narrative.

 Venerable brands, like Boeing and Airbus, and the plethora of specialist systems and components companies feeding into the sector, are often faceless.
 Tech celebrities, like Musk, are envisioning a better future that includes electric cars, hyper-loops and SpaceX, putting satellites in orbit more cost effectively.
 This makes life tougher for the incumbents, who can look increasingly mercenary and faceless.